digital-alley/bitstamp/README.md

 We suggest using docker for development.

 ## Usage
-Examples for how to use clients defined in the projects can be found inside: `examples.py`
+Examples for how to use clients defined in the projects can be found inside: `examples.py` and `examples_ws.py`